PhaethonPsychis/PhaethonPsychis/README.md

 ### Hi there 👋
 <br>I am Phaethon Psychis a passionate founder.
 I explore the use of blockchain technologies in the discourse of Architecture, Urban Design, Decentralized Public Policy Platforms.
 I want to help the citizens of the world to have fair access to growth and funding mechanisms.
-In more simple terms I build technologies to allow people to find a job and put food on the table, while helping society to advance.</br>
+In more simple terms I build technologies to allow people to find a job and put food on the table while helping society to advance.</br>
 <br>Before you ask: My surname Psychis arrives from the Greek work Psyche that means soul.
 A direct translation of my surname in English is "soulman".
 Phaethon the Soulman.
 I like Psychis pronounced Saikeez.
 It has character and brakes the ice.</br>

 <!--